-Yesterday I attended my first ever AFI Fest event.
+Yesterday I attended my first-ever AFI Fest event.
 What is AFI Fest?
 AFI is the American Film Institute located in Hollywood, California.
-AFI Fest is an annual international festival that with screenings, red carpet premieres, panel discussions and tributes.
+AFI Fest is an annual international festival with screenings, red carpet premieres, panel discussions, and tributes.
 The festival is a great way for film lovers and fans to come face to face with directors, actors, and special guests.

 There were nine actors who participated in the panel.
 I saw Sally Field (Hello, My Name Is Doris), Miles Teller (Bleed For This), Rebecca Hall (Christine), Adam Driver (Paterson), Ruth Negga (Loving), Chris Pine (Hell or High Water), Margo Martindale (The Hollars), Viggo Mortensen (Captain Fantastic), and Kate Beckinsale (Love & Friendship).
 The roundtable discussion lasted for ninety minutes.
 It was moderated by Scott Fienberg.